Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 With nutritional repair and natural remedies, trial and error is the best approach.
 I’ve never had a bad reaction to vitamins or natural supplements.
 Some have simply worked much better than others.
 The best ones have worked so well that they’ve seriously changed my life.

-If you have any questions about the relationship between vitamin B12 and alcohol, please post them in the comment box below.
+If you have any questions, please post them in the comment box below.

 Hierarchy of Alcohol Recovery